airbnb/lottie-ios/Sources/Private/Model/DotLottie/ZipFoundation/README.md

 a separate ZIPFoundation module / library.
 Instead, we include the source directly within the Lottie library and compile everything as a single unit.

-This directory is identical to the `ZIPFoundation/Sources/ZIPFoundation` directory in the tag listed above, except with `public` removed from all public declarations (since we don't want the Lottie library to expose any ZIPFoundation APIs).

 ### Update instructions

 From time to time we may need to update to a more recent version of ZIPFoundation.